LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/class-platforms.rst

 The syllabus page provides general information such as a description of the class, the timeline for the course, a calendar, and a To Do list.
-Scrolling down on the page shows the "Course Summary", which holds links to individual tasks (reading, quizzes, assignments, etc.).
+Scrolling down on the page shows the *Course Summary*, which holds links to individual tasks (reading, quizzes, assignments, etc.).

 This page is a good place to answer the questions *What do I need to do next*,